kantonesisch1234/chinese-copybook-for-children/README.md

 太陽, Sun
 ```

-You may want to remove translations to languages other than English, because Google Translation sometimes really sucks.
+You may want to remove translations to languages other than English, because Google Translation sometimes just really sucks.
 Just change the code and assign `false` to the keyword argument `translate` while creating `copybook_page` object.
 ```
 copybook_page(*words, translate=false).insert_to_document(doc)
 ```